HL-Boisvert/Data_Mining_Portfolio/README.md

-This project was carried out as part of the "Data Mining and Machine Learning" course at Heriot-Watt University
+This project was carried out as part of the "Data Mining and Machine Learning" course at Heriot-Watt University.

 # Data_Mining_Portfolio